dmlc/wormhole/learn/linear/guide/criteo.md

 data_format = "criteo_rec"
 ```

+If the cluster has been setup with `mpirun`, we can use `dmlc_mpi.py` to launch
+the job.
+Otherwise use other trackers such as `dmlc_yarn.py` in [dmlc-core](https://github.com/dmlc/dmlc-core/tree/master/tracker)

 Link the tracker
 ```
 ln -s ../../../dmlc-core/tracker/dmlc_mpi.py .
 ```

-Now we can launch the job.
-For example, using 100 workers and 100 servers to
+Here is the example to launch 100 workers and 100 servers to
 train a sparse logistic regression using asynchronous SGD.

 ```bash